smartdevicelink/sdl_evolution/proposals/0296-Update-video-streaming-capabilities-during-ignition-cycle.md

 ## Impact on existing code

-* SDL core needs to be updated to support described logic and new APIs.
+* SDL Core needs to be updated to support described logic and new APIs.
-* Java Suite and iOS proxy libraries would require updates related to dynamic resolution switching and new APIs.
+* Java Suite and iOS app libraries would require updates related to dynamic resolution switching and new APIs.
-* HMI needs to be updated to handle only supported VSCs received from Mobile application.
+* HMI needs to be updated to handle only supported VSCs received from mobile applications.

 ## Alternatives considered

-Implement scaling of video frame completely at HMI.
+Implement scaling of video frame completely on the HMI.
 This approach has the following drawbacks:
   - aspect ratio remains the same
-  - size of the touchable UI elements cannot be adjusted for a small resolutions and hence the elements become hard to use
+  - size of the touchable UI elements cannot be adjusted for small resolutions and hence the elements become hard to use